Onwrikbaar/NeoDK/Design.md

 ### Structure
 Conceptually, the firmware consists of two layers:
 1. The hardware-dependent part, called the Board Support Package (BSP).
+This is the only module that needs to be changed when porting the application to a different processor.
 2. The hardware-independent application logic.